citusdata/citus_docs/admin_guide/cluster_management.rst

 .. note::

-  Tenant isolation is a feature of **Citus Enterprise Edition** only.
+  Tenant isolation is a feature of our :ref:`cloud_topic` only.

 Citus places table rows into worker shards based on the hashed value of the rows' distribution column.
 Multiple distribution column values often fall into the same shard.
 In the Citus multi-tenant use case this means that tenants often share shards.

 However, sharing shards can cause resource contention when tenants differ drastically in size.
 This is a common situation for systems with a large number of tenants -- we have observed that the size of tenant data tend to follow a Zipfian distribution as the number of tenants increases.
 This means there are a few very large tenants, and many smaller ones.
 To improve resource allocation and make guarantees of tenant QoS it is worthwhile to move large tenants to dedicated nodes.

-Citus Enterprise Edition provides the tools to isolate a tenant on a specific node.
+The Citus :ref:`cloud_topic` provides the tools to isolate a tenant on a specific node.
 This happens in two phases: 1) isolating the tenant's data to a new dedicated shard, then 2) moving the shard to the desired node.
 To understand the process it helps to know precisely how rows of data are assigned to shards.

 Every shard is marked in Citus metadata with the range of hashed values it contains (more info in the reference for :ref:`pg_dist_shard <pg_dist_shard>`).
 The Citus UDF :code:`isolate_tenant_to_new_shard(table_name, tenant_id)` moves a tenant into a dedicated shard in three steps: